DiermeierWolfgang/BeeHiveLive/README.md

 <img width="500" height="375" alt="image" src="https://github.com/user-attachments/assets/6cfebaab-6dd6-45d2-907e-a9e958a54629" />
 </p>

+As shown in the picture it was out of the question to reconnect it.
+Even if it was reconnected, it would require the outlets to be powered on again, which were under construction.
 Unfortunately for me, after some back and forth everyone came to the conclusion, that a delay in my project is less critical than a dead electrician.
 I really need to work on my negotiation skills.

 I had no choice.
 I took my laptop, ESP32C6 and my phone so I could work remotely.
 The good thing was that I already pushed my latest progress to github.
 The bad thing: I still had to install all of the extensions to VS code again on my laptop.
-This also used up all of my data allowance.
+This also used up all of my phones data allowance.

 After 1 hour of installation I was able to flash the ESP32C6 with my laptop.